 In addition to the one month of employability skills training and one month of employment placement, some clients may require short-term certificate courses such as First Aid/CPR, H2S Alive, and Confined Space, among others, in order to enhance their chances of obtaining and retaining employment, and the cost of these courses may be covered.
 Clients may also receive one-time financial support for employment materials such as work boots, hard hats, or other items required for the work site.
 Additionally, clients may need daycare while looking for work, attending workshops or courses.
 The TES program can help them access daycare subsidies and/or can help the client cover a reasonable amount of their daycare expenses during the program period.

-The Transition to Employment Services program is expected to commence on August 8, 2017 at CIES’ NE Welcome Centre location.
-Watch this space or call 403-291-0002 for more details.
+The Transition to Employment Services program is commenced on August 8, 2017 at CIES’ NE Welcome Centre location.
+For more details or to apply, visit the website here or call 403-291-0002.